OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Go to Lesson 5 in the Osoyoo Manual.

 ---Hardware Installation--

 The Wi-Fi shield was installed into the Arduino board above when the robotic car was first built.
+Thus, there should not be anything for you to do with regard to hardware installation.

 --Wiring Installation--

-New wiring changes to make:
+Similarly, we already made the wiring changes in the Step in Part I when we tried out the Wi-Fi board.
+Thus, there should not be anything for you do now with regard to wiring.

--Remove the connections from the Wi-Fi B_TX and B_RX to D18 and D19 (the ones requiring a hack above).
+Previously (should already be done) wiring changes to make:

-(In my case I just removed from the Wi-Fi board since we will still require connection to D18 and D19 for the Wi-Fi functionality.)
+-Remove the connections from the Wi-Fi B_TX and B_RX.

 -Now connect D18 and D19 to E_RX and E_TX on the Wi-Fi board.